jordyvanvorselen/blog/content/posts/do-repeat-yourself/index.md

 <!--more-->

-#### Sometimes
+#### Standard but not absolute

 One of the first things we teach aspiring software engineers is the principle **Don't Repeat Yourself**.
 The notion that as software engineers we should *never* write the same code twice.
 We learn that by making code reusable we can take away the oh so dreaded duplication, which makes our code a lot harder to change.

 Most of the time, the principle applies and will make your codebase better.
 So, after learning this, it's quite likely each and every case of duplication becomes one you fight.
-Before you know it you are waging war against duplication and exterminating it left and right using your favourite weapons - refatoring it into a function, utility class or even a standalone library for others to use.
+Before you know it you are waging war against duplication and exterminating it left and right using your favourite weapons - refactoring it into a function, utility class or even a standalone library for others to use.

 But is it *always* worth it?
 Is abstracting *each and every* duplication away worthy of your precious time?
 And if not for time - is it always beneficial for maintainability?